GBP Currency Logo

 What is GBP Currency?

 It is one of the oldest currencies in the world and one of the most sought-after in the international market.
 The British pound sterling is used in the United Kingdom and the British Overseas Territories.
-Banknotes of this currency differ in denominations and design; they depict representatives of the monarchy and famous historical figures.
+Banknotes of this currency vary in denomination and design; they depict members of the monarchy and famous historical figures.
 Banknotes are equipped with modern security features that make them reliable for circulation.

 XII – XV – today